smcclain56/priority-queue/README.md

 # Java Priority Queue
 This repository holds an implementation of a priority queue structure in Java.
 This was an implementation I did for my undergraduate algorithms class in which I was tasked with creating a min priority queue that stores pairs (p,e) which consist of a priority and an element.
 The element was to be stored in the priority queue with the associated priority.
 All priorities and elements were assumed to be integers for simplicity.
+This project also includes a text-based interface that allows the user to interact with the priority queue.

 # Features
 This priority queue is implemented using a min heap which is itself implemented using an array.
 To increase efficiency, I am keeping track of the index into the array for every element using a map data structure.
 The input to the map would be the elment and the output would be the index of that element in the heap array.
 The priority queue supports the following methods: